Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 .. image:: /Images/Kits/hardware_hacking_doorbell_brickv_350.jpg
    :scale: 100 %
-   :alt: LED voltage signal in Brick Viewer
+   :alt: Brick Viewer: Industrial Digital In 4
    :align: center
    :target: ../../_images/Kits/hardware_hacking_doorbell_brickv.jpg

-If nothing shows up in the Brick Viewer the wires are most likely reversed.
-In this case you have to change the polarity (switch VIN and GND).
+If the state of the input does not change in Brick Viewer the wires are most likely reversed.
+In this case you have to swap them.